kubernetes/kubernetes/docs/getting-started-guides/centos/centos_manual_config.md

 *You should be finished!*

-* Check to make sure the cluster can see the minion (on centos-master)
+* Check to make sure the cluster can see the node (on centos-master)

 ```
 kubectl get nodes